Low-carb drinks – the best and the worst

 Size does matter

 While sugary soda is always a bad idea on low carb, size matters.
-A large soft drink contains truly astonishing amounts of sugar.
+A large soft drink contains truly astonishing amounts of sugar with 159 grams in this example.

 Diet soft drinks come without carbs or calories.
 Instead, they contain artificial sweeteners like aspartame, sucralose, acesulfame K or stevia.